Real-life Skills Coaching Alert!

 No matter their age, if you ever feel your child is inundated and overwhelmed with schoolwork, it is a great idea to reach out to their teachers; ask how long homework should be taking and whether it should feel like review vs. new material.
 If homework starts to consistently become a battle, it might be worth taking a closer look into why.
 It could be because it’s a new and appropriately challenging course.
 It could also be because there are underlying language-based learning disabilities, a nonverbal learning disability, executive function challenges, or increasing symptoms of anxiety or depression.
 Some specific things to watch for:

-• Frequent tears during homework that appear to get worse instead of better
+• Frequent tears during homework that appear to be getting worse instead of better

 • Not appearing to “get it” even after review and repetition